Become a Host Family

 What do host families do?

 Host families play a unique role in helping participants discover daily life in a new country.
 They welcome the IFYE into their homes as a member of the family, rather than as a guest or tourist.
 In turn, the IFYE shares in most daily activities, just as a natural son or daughter.
 The family is responsible for introducing their young person to American culture through the normal support of a caring, understanding family.
-Host families provide affection, meals, a bed, and more - just as they would for their own family members.
+Host families provide warm family care, meals, a bed, and more - just as they would for their own family members.

 What expenses will I have to pay?